nahusznaj/nahusznaj.github.io/_posts/learning/2018-06-18-git-learning.md

 I tend to internalise what I learn when I am able to write it down or explain it to someone else.

-I recently learned how to create/clone/download/edit repositories in git/github.
-I'm no expert.
-So I want to have this written down for a while.
+I learned how to create/clone/download/edit repositories in git/github.
+I'm no expert so I want to have this written down for my own reference.

 1. Create a new repository on github, say named `my_new_repo`